 - ROTE: Rollback Protection for Trusted Execution, USENIX Security Symposium 2017

 - Towards A Generic Framework for Short Term Firm-Specific Stock Forecasting, International Conference on Advances in Computing, Communications and Informatics (ICACCI) 2014

-I am the inventor of three patent applications.
+I am the inventor of five patent applications.
 I will update this page when they’re approved with details.